tylerjw/tylerjw/README.md

 - Tooling for packaging (specifically CPS and Pixi)

 Professionally, I have worked in open-source robotics and signal processing.
-I am available for consulting.
-Please feel free to reach out for details.

 ### 🤖 Robotics
 - 🦾 Contributor and Maintainer for [MoveIt 2](https://moveit.ros.org)